ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 #### Anchors

 For longer texts, insert an anchor linking a fragment of text with another fragment or section to quickly jump through sections of an article.

+To create an anchor:

-Create an anchor by clicking in the area to link to and selecting the anchor icon from the editor menu.
+1\.
+Click in the area to link to and select the anchor icon from the editor menu.

+2\.
 In the modal window, provide the name for the anchor.

+3\.
 Scroll to the fragment where you want to insert the link, and select the text to appear as a link.

+4\.
 In the modal window, click the **Link** button.
 This opens the window to create the link.

-In the **Link to** box, enter the anchor name.
-Click **Save**.
+5\.
+In the **Link to** box, enter the anchor name, and click **Save**.

 #### Images